An unconventional grant application

 TURBULENCE – A RESEARCH PROPOSAL

-I’ll tell you, more or less, how the research came about.
-The story begins at the University of Munich, at the Physics Department, in the office of Herr Prof. Dr. Arnold Johannes Wilhelm Sommerfeld.
-He needed a challenging problem for an annoyingly talented student, called Berg, perhaps, he couldn’t quite remember.
-“Werner”, in either case, was his given name.
+The story begins at the University of Munich, at the Department of Physics, in the office of Herr Prof. Dr. Arnold Johannes Wilhelm Sommerfeld.
+The Prof. Dr. needed a challenging problem for an annoyingly talented student, called Berg, perhaps, he couldn’t quite remember.
+In either case, Werner was his given name.

 The young student, not called Berg but Heisenberg, was terrified.
-His thoughts on the matter were chaotic, entangled in each other so to speak, with no end to it.
-He even developed an allergy towards the problem, so bad he couldn’t stop sneezing.
-To recover he went to Helgoland, as it turned out a blessed place to forget about turbulence and such things.
-Heisenberg instead took measures to pursue his own ideas.
-And soon enough he came up with an exciting theory.
+He began working with the problem, but the more he thought about it, the more entangled his thoughts got.
+There was no end to it.
+He developed an allergy towards the problem.
+After a while it got so bad that he couldn’t stop sneezing.
+To recover, he went to Helgoland.
+It turned out to be a blessed place to forget about turbulence.
+In a day or two, Heisenberg stopped worrying about the roaring Prof. Dr. and instead took measures to pursue his own ideas.
+Soon he came up with an exciting theory.
 He went to his friend Max Born in Göttingen.

 Heisenberg was devastated again.
 For the second time he had failed, and this time with embarrassment.